-If you get a piece of unallocated disk space after you clone hard disk to larger HDD or SSD, you will not be allowed to use it for data storage until you create a new partition with it, or add it to another existing partition.
-Creating a new partition with the unallocated space is pretty easy.
-What if you want to add the unallocated space and extend partition after cloning?
-You have different options in different situations.
-Just keep reading!
+If you clone a hard disk to a larger HDD or SSD and end up with unallocated disk space, you won't be able to use it for data storage until you create a new partition or add it to an existing one.
+Creating a new partition is straightforward, but what if you want to add the unallocated space to an existing partition?
+The approach varies depending on the situation.

 Follow the prompts that will appear to complete this operation.

-If the unallocated space is not right behind the target partition, adn distributes throughout the hard drive, you can switch to a free partition manager.
-Here I would like to recommend you using Qiling Disk Master Standard.
-It is free without any bundled adware for Windows 7/8/10/11 and Windows XP/Vista users.
-It allows you to merge multiple unallocated spaces into one partition to extend partition after cloning, as well as create new partition with the unallocated space.
-Download it and have a try.
+If the unallocated space isn't directly behind the target partition and is scattered throughout the hard drive, you can use a free partition manager like Qiling Disk Master Standard.
+It's free and adware-free for Windows 7/8/10/11 and XP/Vista users, allowing you to merge multiple unallocated spaces into one partition or create a new partition with the unallocated space.
+You can download it and try it out.

 Step 1.
 Install and start Qiling Disk Master Standard.
 Right click the partition you want to merge to, and select Move/resize Partitions.